scrueee/Sekrot/README.md

 # Sekrot
-Repository for Sekrot - the #1 upcoming Roblox exploit hub for sword-fighting.
+Repository for Sekrot - the #1 upcoming Roblox script hub for sword-fighting.